Modern Tailwind CSS and Next.js setup

 cnortwMergehelper for conditional classes, - strict image sizing for cards, avatars, logos, and hero media.

 The last point matters more than it sounds.
-Most messy Tailwind pages are not messy because Tailwind failed.
-They are messy because images, cards, buttons, and nav items do not have stable dimensions.
-A hover state changes height.
-A long title pushes a sibling card down.
-An icon has a different optical size from the next one.
+The messy Tailwind pages I regret were not messy because Tailwind failed.
+They were messy because images, cards, buttons, and nav items did not have stable dimensions.
+A hover state changed height.
+A long title pushed a sibling card down.
+An icon had a different optical size from the next one.

 Tailwind is good at fixing that if the component author is explicit.
 Use